finos/open-source-readiness/docs/bok/Artifacts/OSPO.md

 - **Guild Model**:  ideally, you need representatives interacting with the OSPO from all the areas of business: finance, HR, Legal etc.   Several firms operate their OSPO on a "Guild Model", with staff being present in the OSPO and their line function.
 - **IP Council**:  You may need someone who is expert on software licensing if this is part of the remit of your OSPO.
-- IP Policy: The organisation's IP Policy has a bearing on whether employees can contribute to open source.
+- **IP Policy** The organisation's IP Policy has a bearing on whether employees can contribute to open source.

 ## Remit